Linear superposition as a core theorem of quantum empiricism: Numeri

 That is, empirically, any infinite ensemble is thought of as created by repetitions (copies) of the finite objects $\{\statePsi\}_{\msf n}$.
-It is in this only meaning that one should read the writing $\Sigma\to\infty$ for the infinity postulate \eqref{nu} (\ie, $\Sigma\times\infty$ is a relationship between the actual and potential infinity \cite{harin, kleene}), because at the moment we possess neither the mathematics nor the topological concepts like a passage to the limit $\lim\limits_{\sss\Sigma\to\infty}$.
-The copies, in turn, are replications of the atomic primitive $\{\state\Psi\}_1$.
+It is in this sense, and in this sense alone, that one should read the writing $\Sigma\rightsquigarrow\infty$ for the infinity postulate \eqref{fr}, because at the moment we possess neither the mathematics nor the topological concepts, such as a passage to the limit $\Under[1.1]{\sss\Sigma\to\infty}{\text{lim}}$.
+For example, expression $\Sigma\times\infty$ can be viewed as a conjunction of the actual and potential infinity \cite{harin, kleene}.
+Simply put, the case in point is not an \emph{axiomatic} act---an imposition of the \emph{math}"=existence condition for numbers $\{\fr_j\}$ in \eqref{fr}.
+The latter has been typically criticized as an idea of the stable limiting frequencies in \qm\ \cite[pp.~15, 183, 211, \ldots]{saunders}, \cite[pp.~97--99]{sklar}, \cite{wallace, fuchs3}.
+Rather, we claim that the only way to consistently incorporate the language notions of infinity and of the finite (observational) numbers in theory---``to cross an abyss'' (Poincar\'e)---is the above semantics and correspondence between symbols $\{n_j,\fr_j;\Sigma,\rightsquigarrow,\times,\infty\}$.
+See also subsection ``\SL\ and infinity'' in the work \cite{br2}.

+In turn, the above mentioned copies $\{\statePsi\}_{\msf n}$ are replications of the atomic primitive $\{\state\Psi\}_1$.
 Replication is thus an operation of the same significance as $\cup$ and $\uplus$.
-With it, the $\obj\Xi$"=brace is characterized by the `numeric' combination
+With this point, the $\obj\Xi$"=brace is characterized by the `numerical' combination

 (indices label the $\state\alpha_s$"=primitives), which has been created from the unitary brace by the scheme